mgax/subtext/README.md

 4. Open the public URL in your browser.
 If you set `AUTH_TOKEN`, the app will ask you for it, and save it in `localStorage`.

-   Then, add a peer (like `https://mgax.grep.ro/card`), and chat away!
+   Then, add a peer (I'm at `https://subtext.grep.ro:30443/card`), and chat away!

 ### Loading a custom UI
 An easy way to hack on a live server is to replace its UI.
 Normally the server